Effective Monday, Sept. 14:

 Advisors are available to meet with students and prospective students Monday 8 a.m. to 7 p.m. and Tuesday through Thursday 8 a.m. to 5 p.m.
 Current students may be able to enroll using the Enrollment Authorization Form.
 Concurrent students can contact the Admissions and Advising Office or their high school advisor to discuss enrollment.
 To contact Admissions and Advising, call 405.422.1417 or email Admissions and Advising.

-Redlands plans to resume on-site classes in the fall.
-The Fall semester begins Aug.
-17, and at this time, the college intends to open campus housing for the 2020-2021 academic year.
-The administration will be following CDC guidelines as well as those issued at the local and state levels to implement safety measures on campus.
+Redlands is holding on-site classes in the fall.
+The administration is following CDC guidelines as well as those issued at the local and state levels to implement safety measures on campus.

 We are currently enrolling high school junior and seniors in concurrent classes for the Fall semester.
 Concurrent students can contact the Admissions and Advising Office or their high school advisor to discuss enrollment.
 To contact Admissions and Advising, call 405.422.1417 or email Admissions and Advising.